 Price per issue from n° 34 to n° 41 € 45,00

-The Institute offers a specialised formation Arabic language, in Islamic Sciences
+The PISAI offers a specialised formation in Arabic language and Islamic Studies

 The course of History of Muslim-Christian Dialogue forms an essential part of the programme of study at PISAI